tearne/stuff/debian/raspberrypi/setup.md

     wpa_cli -i wlan0 reconfigure

+To turn WiFi off/on:

+    sudo rfkill block wifi
+    sudo rfkill unblock wifi

+To check the status of your wireless communication interfaces:

+    sudo rfkill list all

 # SSH
 Enable ssh by creating `ssh` file in `/boot`, or, when running `sudo systemctl enable ssh`, and `sudo systemctl start ssh`.